 Sharan Forest

-Travel Route & Transport:
+Travel Route & Transport

 Traveling from Islamabad to Sharan takes about 6.5 hours in total.
 You spend nearly 5 hours driving by car or bus to Paras, followed by a 1.5-hour off-road jeep ride from Paras to Sharan.
 The journey follows the Hazara Motorway, passing through Abbottabad, Mansehra, Balakot, and finally, Paras.

 The path is very straightforward, with excellent and recently constructed roads, making it almost a direct route.
 You can also drive your own vehicle to Paras, where you can park (with parking fees ranging from 500-1000rs per day) and then take a jeep from there to Sharan.
-The jeep fares are approximately 1000-1500rs per person.
+The jeep fares are approximately 1,000-1,500 PKR per person.

-Where to Stay:
+Where to Stay

 We chose to stay at the Pakistan Youth Hostel in Sharan.
 This is a tourist facility created by the government, with both camping options and pods available.
 The camps can be booked for Rs.
 2500 per night, while the pods cost Rs.
 5000.
 The camps are equipped with a few sleeping bags, cushions/pillows, and a mattress.
 They may not be the cleanest, but they’re manageable.